AMID Logo E-BAY Logo

 RISKY SHIPMENTS

-In certain circumstances, we keep the right to reconsider any regular shipment to a RISKY at any time.
-Risky can be considered for the following reasons (but not limited by these reasons only): suspicious money transfers or bounced checks, incomplete or incorrect consigner/consignee information submitted, discrepancy in estimated volume and weight submitted in a booking request against actual volume and weight retrieved by carrier more than 50%, the incorrect type of commodity, commodity description and/or pickup location declared in the initial booking request, failures to submit proper shipping documentation and/or information required by carrier and/or U.S. Customs, failures to pay our invoices or proper reply to our email to reconfirm payments via PayPal, force majeure, etc.
+In certain circumstances, we reserve the right to reconsider any regular shipment as RISKY at any time.
+Risky can be considered for the following reasons (but not limited by these reasons only): suspicious money transfers or bounced checks, incomplete or incorrect consigner/consignee information submitted, discrepancy in estimated volume and weight submitted in a booking request against actual volume and weight retrieved by carrier more than 50%, the incorrect type of commodity, commodity description and/or pickup location declared in the initial booking request, failures to submit proper documentation and/or information required by carrier and/or U.S. Customs, failures to pay our invoices or proper reply to our email to reconfirm payments via PayPal, force majeure, etc.

 Once we consider a shipment risky, the customer will be notified by email.
 As long as the customer is informed, no verbal agreements or commitments can be accepted.
 All communication must be documented in writing and may be used as evidence.